-Dogs in U.S., U.K. are in nose training to find if they can detect coronavirus in people
+Dogs are being trained to sniff out coronavirus cases

 The Working Dog Center typically trains dogs, which live with foster families, at its facility in Philadelphia, but the pandemic is forcing it to adjust.
 To minimize social contact, the project is instead working with Labs at a K-9 training firm in Maryland, Tactical Directional Canine, Otto said.

-Miss M., Poncho and six other chocolate, yellow and black Labs began the first stage of training — learning to identify an odor for a food reward — this month, she said.
-Next, the dogs will train using urine and saliva samples collected from patients who tested positive and negative at the Hospital of the University of Pennsylvania and the Children’s Hospital of Pennsylvania.
+Miss M., Poncho and six other chocolate, yellow and black Labs began the first stage of training – learning to identify an odor for a food reward – this month, she said.
+Next, the dogs will train using urine and saliva samples collected from patients who tested positive and negative at the Hospital of the University of Pennsylvania and the Children’s Hospital of Philadelphia.

 The following step is trickier, Otto said: learning to detect the virus in a human.